-(PHOENIX)– New research reveals the full costs of owning a newer car.
+(PHOENIX)– New research reveals the full costs of owning a newer car, including soaring finance costs.
 And while it may surprise you, it doesn’t surprise your Neighborhood Auto Repair Professionals (NARPRO).
 Every day, they advise consumers on how to keep their cars running longer while minimizing expenses.

 According to AAA, the average cost of vehicle ownership is $9,282 a year, or $773.50 a month.
 New cars have gotten more expensive, interest rates have increased and many consumers are taking out 60 and 72-month loans.
 Plus, a new vehicle loses more than thirty percent of its value the first year.